stevenxu1213/stevenxu1213.github.io/index.md

 ## About Me

-I am a second year MPhil student in <a href="https://entas.nankai.edu.cn" target="_blank"> College of Tourism and Service Management</a>, <a href="https://en.nankai.edu.cn" target="_blank"> Nankai University</a>.
+I am a second year M.A. student in <a href="https://entas.nankai.edu.cn" target="_blank"> College of Tourism and Service Management</a>, <a href="https://en.nankai.edu.cn" target="_blank"> Nankai University</a>.
 I am now very fortunate to be supervised by Prof. <a href="https://entas.nankai.edu.cn/info/1111/1614.htm"> Xiaoyi Li</a>, and was supervised by Prof. <a href="http://stm.scnu.edu.cn/english/faculty/exhibition/2020/0714/2.html"> Jun Li</a> during my undergraduate study in <a href="http://stm.scnu.edu.cn/english/"> School of Tourism Management</a>, <a href="http://english.scnu.edu.cn"> South China Normal University</a>.

 I always characterize myself <a>having inexhaustible curiosity, energy, and creative ideas</a>.
 Throughout my schooling, I have found that doing research fits well with my quality, and <a>it always brings me happiness and senses of accomplishment</a>.
 On the verge of completing my master's study, I am determined to follow the path of pursing my career in academia and hope to keep contributing my wisdom to the field of tourism and marketing, <a>that's why I looking for PhD program</a>.